kajananchinniah/Gameboy-Emulator/README.md

 For CPU instructions, I used blargg's tests.
 This can be found at: https://gbdev.gg8.se/wiki/articles/Test_ROMs or https://github.com/retrio/gb-test-roms

 ## Debugging Acknowledgements
 To get started on debugging my opcodes, I used BGB (https://bgb.bircd.org/) as a dissassembler on blargg's tests.
 Then I compared the output of the disassembler with my program (by printing out the status of my registers).
-This helped me find minor bugs that really messed up everyhing.
-(For a while my program was stuck on an infinite loop due to a bug :)).
+This helped me find minor bugs that really messed up everyhing such as accidental infinite loops due to writing to the wrong register.
 Once I got past the requirements for blargg's tests initialization, I shifted to using it exclusively.

 ## References
 - Pandocs: https://gbdev.io/pandocs/